lndecastro/AICofounder/EAIBS/intro.md

   AI is the accelerator, not the author.

 - **Build while you learn.**
-  Each session produces a concrete piece of your AI Company Blueprint.
-By Session 4, you leave with a real artifact — not just notes.
+  Each module produces a concrete piece of your AI Company Blueprint.
+By Module 4, you leave with a real artifact, not just notes.

 - **Iteration over perfection.**
   Company plans evolve.
-Treat every AI output as a starting point to critique, refine, and improve — not as a finished answer.
+Treat every AI output as a starting point to critique, refine, and improve, not as a finished answer.

 - **The best prompt is a well-framed question.**
   Entrepreneurship and prompt engineering share a core skill: asking the right question in the right context.
 This program develops both simultaneously.

----

-## The AI Workspace: Your Cofounder's Memory
+## 1. The AI Workspace: Your Cofounder's Design Environment

-One of the most powerful — and underused — features of modern GenAI platforms is the ability to create a **persistent AI Workspace**: a dedicated environment where your AI assistant retains context about your company, your goals, and your decisions across multiple conversations.
+One of the most powerful, and underused, features of modern GenAI platforms is the ability to create a **persistent AI Workspace**: a dedicated environment where your AI assistant retains context about your company, your goals, and your decisions across multiple conversations.

 Think of it this way: a human cofounder remembers your previous conversations, knows your company's mission, understands your target customer, and builds on what you discussed last week.
-An AI Workspace does exactly that — it gives your AI cofounder *memory*.
+An AI Workspace does exactly that, it gives your AI cofounder *memory and knowledge*.

-In this program, you will set up your **AI Cofounder Workspace** at the beginning of Session 1, and you will use it across all four sessions.
-As you complete each Blueprint piece, you will feed that context back into your Workspace — so by Session 4, your AI cofounder knows your mission, your customer, your business model, and your competitive landscape, and can help you build a pitch grounded in everything you have developed together.
+In this program, you will set up your **AI Cofounder Workspace** at the beginning of Module 1, and you will use it across all modules.
+As you complete each Blueprint piece, you will feed that context back into your Workspace.
+So, by Module 4, your AI cofounder knows your mission, your customer, your business model, and your competitive landscape, and can help you build a pitch grounded in everything you have developed together.

-### Setting Up Your AI Cofounder Workspace
+### 1.1 Setting Up Your AI Cofounder Workspace

 Different GenAI platforms offer equivalent workspace features under different names: